Skip to main content

 Responsible: DESY in liaison with CeXS.

-SiP3 proposes high energy x-ray microscopy capabilities for experiments at the nano scale in bulk materials and devices.
+In addition to upgrading the currently outstanding combined SAXS/WAXS instrument setup, the Swedish Materials Science community may also gain a novel experimental opportunity: high energy x-ray microscopy capabilities for experiments at the nano scale in bulk materials and devices (SiP3).
 The instrument design concept is Bragg Coherent Diffraction Imaging (BCDI).
 A BCDI instrument design with the PETRA IV beamline's coherence will significantly improve the spatial resolution of measurements compared to existing instruments elsewhere.
 Thus, materials experiments at the nano scale in bulk materials and devices will become possible - also with a high temporal resolution of the nano scale experimental data.

 The temporal and spatial resolution of the BCDI and other instruments is illustrated below.